-Despite the extensive body of research on social media use, there is a notable gap in literature regarding the specific factors contributing to the addiction of young people to profane media content, the role of such content in promoting social vices, and the prevalent programs favored by the youth in the media landscape.
-While numerous studies have explored students' attitudes towards established learning platforms like Facebook, there is a growing need to delve into the underlying causes of youth addiction to inappropriate media content, posing critical questions for both researcherss and users in anticipating the future trajectory of social networking sites and their societal and moral implications (Archambault and Grudin, 2012; Johnston et al., 2013; Michikyan et al., 2015).
+While a lot of research has been done on social media use, there is a big hole in the research when it comes to the specific reasons why young people are addicted to profane media content, how that content promotes social vices, and the shows that young people like to watch.
+While numerous studies have explored students' attitudes toward established learning platforms like Facebook, there is a growing need to delve into the underlying causes of youth addiction to inappropriate media content, posing critical questions for both researchers and users in anticipating the future trajectory of social networking sites and their societal and moral implications (Archambault and Grudin, 2012; Johnston et al., 2013; Michikyan et al., 2015).

-Consequently, this article explored the factors that influence the youth to become addicted to profane media content, the role of media content in promoting social vices, and the programmes most cherished by the youth in the media.
+Consequently, this article explored the factors that influence the youth to become addicted to profane media content, the role of media content in promoting social vices, and the programs most cherished by the youth in the media.
 By addressing this gap in research, we aim to contribute valuable insights into the dynamics of media consumption among the students and its potential consequences on their ethical values.